 Note: This post contains affiliate links.
 If you buy something through one of these links, I may receive compensation.

-Real estate investing covers so much more than buying a rental property and being a landlord.
-Sure, that’s a great way to create reliable income streams and build your fortune… but it’s just one possible path to take.
+Real estate investing includes so much more than buying a rental property and being a landlord.
+Sure, that’s a great way to create reliable income streams and build a fortune… but it’s just one possible path to take.

-Here are six profitable reasons to start investing in real estate today.
+Here are six wealth-building reasons to start investing in real estate today.

 1. Real Estate Is… Real

 Unlike the investments most people focus on—stocks, bonds, and mutual funds—real estate is real.
 You can see it, touch it, and stand on it.
-It’s not an idea like bitcoin or stock options.
 It doesn’t exist only on a financial statement or a stock exchange.

 It’s real.
 And that means you have something of value even if the market value falls to zero… unlike a stock or bond that would be worthless in a crash.
 You can use real estate even if it has zero value according to the market.
 You can live there or turn it into productive space – like using it to grow food, for example.

 And unlike paper investments, real estate supplies are limited – there’s only so much usable land in the world.
-(I’m not counting other planets or moons here… at least not yet).
+(I’m not counting Mars here… at least not yet).

-Plus, even indirect real estate investments like REITs (real estate investment trusts) are largely based on physical assets.
+Plus, even indirect real estate investments like REITs (real estate investment trusts) are mainly based on physical assets.
 That lets them to hold a more stable value… even in a volatile market.

 REITs are sort of like real estate mutual funds.
 Each share gets you partial ownership in a group of real estate projects.
 You get the steady income stream without all the hassles of being a landlord.
 Learn more about this easy way own real estate in my book Real Estate Investing 101.